 Site of the row.
 View from the north west.

-A possible double stone row measuring 112m long, including six medium and large-sized orthostats leading from a stone circle situated on a gentle east facing slope.
-The row may however also represent a single row with two or possibly three outliers.
+A possible single stone row measuring 112m long, including three medium-sized orthostats leading from a stone circle situated on a gentle east facing slope.
 The row is orientated north west to south east and stands in the vicinity of several cairns and two stone circles.
 Two or possibly three outlying stones in the vicinity may represent the remains of a second row or some other form of structure which is too badly damaged to permit identification.

 |England||Cumbria||Rest of England||NY 54733 46779|